cloudberrydb/cloudberrydb/src/backend/codegen/README.md

 help runtime-generated code integrate smoothly with statically compiled code.
 Key features include:

-* A `CodeGenerator` class that encapsulates LLVM modules, optimization passes, and execution engines, managing the whole lifetime of generated code.
+* A `CodegenUtils` class that encapsulates LLVM modules, optimization passes, and execution engines, managing the whole lifetime of generated code.
 * Fully automatic mapping between C++ types and LLVM IR types (including function types of any arity) using templates.